hexlance/blog/README.md

-# Website
+# Blog
 Welcome!
-This is my personal website: https://hexlance.digital/
+This is my personal blog and website: https://hexlance.digital/